reconjohn/residential/syntax/stat.md

 # 3. METHODS

-The expected rate of solar house per each census track is estimated based on the total number of housing units in Seattle and its solar house numbers.
-Here the term, Standardized Mortality Ratio (SMR) can be considered to be the rate of solar house in a census track in this study.
-It is defined by the number of solar houses over the expected number of solar houses given the estimated proportion, which is the total number of solar houses over the total number of housing units in Seattle.
-SMR shows a pattern of clustering similar to the pattern of the previous solar house point data.
+The expected rate of residential solar per each census track is estimated based on the total number of housing units in Seattle and its residential solar numbers.
+Here the term, Standardized Mortality Ratio (SMR) can be considered to be the rate of residential solar in a census track in this study.
+It is defined by the number of residential solar over the expected number of residential solar given the estimated proportion, which is the total number of residential solar over the total number of housing units in Seattle.
+SMR shows a pattern of clustering similar to the pattern of the previous point data of residential solar.